Obituary: Eugene Westfall

 Eugene Westfall, 70, of Marietta passed away on Saturday, October 30, 2020, at his home.

-Eugene is survived by his 3 sisters: Ruth Becker, Margaret Hill and Polly Williams.
-He was preceded in death by his parents and 2 brothers, Dean and Ray Westfall, several nieces and nephews and great nieces and nephews,
+Eugene is survived by his 3 sisters: Ruth (Randy) Becker, Margaret (Ed) Hill and Polly (Raymond) Williams, several nieces and nephews, great nieces and nephews and many good friends.
+He was preceded in death by his parents and 2 brothers, Dean and Ray Westfall.

 Family will greet friends on Wednesday morning from 9 until 11 at McClure-Schafer-Lankford Funeral Home.
 A graveside service will follow at East Lawn Cemetery.
 Messages of sympathy may be sent to the family at www.Lankfordfh.com.